vengateshkarthick/trio-notes/README.md

 - **Create Note:** Click on the "Add Note" button to create a new sticky note.
 You can choose from three different colors.
 - **Drag and Drop:** Move notes around the screen.
 Their positions are automatically saved and retained.
 - **Update/Delete Notes:** You can easily edit or remove notes as needed.
-- **Have Fun:** A random joke from the Official Joke API will be fetched each time you visit the app!
+- **Have Fun:** A random joke from the Official Joke API will be fetched each time you create a new note!

 ## License